singhbhupinder55/SER_316-design-patterns-simulator/README.md

+## Submission A
+- Note: submission B README.md data is below:
 # Design Patterns Simulator

 This repository contains the basic setup for the **Design Patterns Simulator** project, created as part of the SER316 coursework at Arizona State University.
 The project aims to implement and demonstrate various design patterns in Java.